0x0arash/next-schema/README.md

 ## How

 Import and use the `JsonLdSchema` component to embed JSON-LD data in your pages or components.
-The types for the schema property are inferred, so you don't need to import them manually.
+The `schema` prop is fully typed using [`schema-dts`](https://github.com/google/schema-dts), so you get autocomplete and type safety without extra imports.

 ```tsx
 import { JsonLdSchema } from "next-schema";